skyflying/path_planning/README.md

 ## Key Features

-- **Obstacle Handling**: The algorithm takes into account obstacles and calculates paths that avoid them.
-- **Visualization**: The project includes functions to visualize the paths, obstacles, and boundary polygons using `matplotlib`.
+- **Obstacle Handling**: Accounts for the radius and buffers obstacles to ensure collision-free paths.
+- **Visualization**: Supports animated visualization of the path planning process and plots the final path along with obstacles.
-- **Shapefile Handling**: The project can load and save paths to shapefiles, making it easy to integrate with GIS tools.
+- **Geospatial Data Processing**: load and save paths to shapefiles, making it easy to integrate with GIS tools.

+## Algorithm:

+### Dijkstra
+- **Initialization**: Computes grid boundaries and resolution based on start and goal points.
+- **Open and Closed Sets**: Uses dictionaries to store nodes to be explored and nodes already explored.
+- **Node Expansion**: Expands the node with the lowest cost from the open set and checks its neighbors.
+- **Termination**: The algorithm terminates when the goal node is found or the open set is empty.
+- **Path Backtracking**: Backtracks the path using parent indices.

 ## Result